CLOR2003/project3CSCI441/README.md

 # project3CSCI441

-Details: Redoing project 2 but with keras.
+Details: Re-doing project 2 but with keras.